 Thick, 'Rather Clean' Ice Sheets Are Spotted On Mars

-Scientists say that images from Mars show large slopes of ice – and provide a hint at how they were formed.
-One likely theory involves snowfall on the red planet.
+Scientists say that images from Mars show large slopes of ice — and provide a hint at how they were formed.
+One likely theory involves snowfall on the Red Planet.

 The researchers say that the size and accessibility of the ice sheets, as well as the fact that they are made of relatively clean water, could be an important resource for astronauts who might travel to Mars in the future.

 The researchers noticed that some of the cold, dry hillsides on Mars have naturally eroded to reveal vast deposits of ice, some of them more than 100 meters thick (around 330 feet).
-And because the steep slope showed the ice's vertical structure, the cross-section also tells a story about their history.
+And because the steep slope showed the ice's vertical structure, the cross section also tells a story about their history.

 Billions of years ago, Mars was likely much wetter than it is today.
 The ice has a series of layers, says Colin Dundas, a planetary geologist at the U.S. Geological Survey and the paper's lead author.
 Those newly detected layers suggest that the ice was laid down over a period of time, through a process that happened repeatedly.

 "Something caused it to be deposited and then deposited again," says Dundas.
 That thing was likely snowfall, Dundas says, which was eventually compacted into these deposits.
-The snowfall could have happened as recently as tens of millions of years ago, Dundas says.
+The snowfall could have happened as recently as tens of millions of years ago, he says.

 Scientists are now talking about the valuable information they might learn by drilling a core out of one of these deposits and bringing it back to Earth.